wision-lab/visionsim/docs/source/sections/datasets.rst

 Data Schemas
 ------------

 Every dataset, or subset thereof, needs to contain a valid ``transforms.json`` file which contains camera parameters, extrinsics, and among other things, the paths to the data.
-This format is meant to be a superset of older NERF-like datasets and should be familiar to a lot of users.
+This format is meant to be a superset of `NERF-like datasets <https://docs.nerf.studio/quickstart/data_conventions.html>`_ and should be familiar to a lot of users.
 Currently they come in two formats, the ``NPY`` format and the ``IMG`` format.
-CLI tools are provided to convert between the two.
+CLI tools are provided to convert between the two (where applicable).

 |